typestack/class-transformer/README.md

 ## Сonverting date strings into Date objects[⬆](#table-of-contents)

-Sometimes you have a Date in your plain javascript object received in a string format.
-And you want to create a real javascript Date object from it.
+Sometimes you have a date in your plain Javascript object in a string format, and you want to create a real Javascript `Date` object from it.
-You can do it simply by passing a Date object to the `@Type` decorator:
+You can do this by passing a Date object to the `@Type` decorator:

 ```typescript
 import { Type } from 'class-transformer';